 - Abdominal discomfort, i.e. cramps, gas, pain, etc.

 - Nausea or vomiting

 Depending on the stage of colorectal cancer, treatment may include a combination of approaches including surgery, chemotherapy, and radiation therapy.
-Surgery is typically advised to reduce the risk of tumor advancement or recurrence.
-A colon and rectal surgeon may recommend removing a portion of the colon to either render the patient disease-free or prevent the need for further treatment.
+A colon and rectal surgeon may recommend to excise the diseased portion of the bowel and to get accurate staging of the cancer.
 Following surgery, chemotherapy may be recommended to kill cancer cells.
-Radiation therapy is often reserved for patients with recurrent or aggressive forms of colorectal cancer.
+Radiation therapy is often reserved for patients with Rectal Cancer.
 Each case of colorectal cancer is unique and will require a personalized treatment approach.